Kamala Harris 2020 presidential campaign: Fourth quarter

 On November 8, Harris was the first candidate to hold a town hall with the rank and file members of Culinary 226 after receiving an exclusive invitation earlier that week.
 Harris told the members, mostly women and immigrants, that it was their feedback that formed the basis for her healthcare plan.
 During the town hall, Harris touted her record supporting organized labor in California, refusing to cross the picket line at the Marriott hotel, and attacking Station Casinos, against whom the union had been locked in a years-long attempt to unionize the company's properties.

 On November 20, 2019, the fifth debate of the primary season was held at Tyler Perry Studios in Atlanta, GA, hosted by MSNBC and The Washington Post.
 During the debate, Harris remarked on how she believed that in order to win the presidential election in 2020, the Democratic nominee must be able to rebuild the "Obama Coalition" as well as bring the Democratic Party and United States of America together.
 She further remarked that candidates had been taking for granted the constituencies that had been "the backbone of the Democratic Party" by showing up in a black church close to election time in the following statement:

 Later, when asked to respond to remarks made by Representative Tulsi Gabbard of Hawaii, Harris brought up Gabbard's frequent appearance on the Fox News channel during President Obama's terms as president, where Gabbard was known for frequent public criticism of Obama.
 This made up for one of the top three most-tweeted moments pertaining to the debate.
 Another viral moment occurred when Vice President Joe Biden mistakenly remarked that the "only African-American woman that had ever been elected to the United States Senate" had endorsed him, to which Harris laughed, "No, that's not true.
 The other one is here."
 Biden himself had sworn Senator Harris in to the United States Senate in January 2017.
 Following the debate, many political consultants and debate analysts praised Harris, noting that "she was very relatable."
 A reporter covering post-debate coverage on MSNBC stated, "Just who resonated, who felt like they resonated, was Kamala Harris."

-Despite fundraising and polling struggles, Harris continued to attract broad support.
+Despite fundraising struggles and stagnant polling, Harris continued to attract support.
 On November 16, Harris earned the endorsement of labor union United Farm Workers.
-Harris continued to build on her lead among endorsements with the Congressional Black Caucus, when Stacey Plaskett, Delegate to the United States House of Representatives from the United States Virgin Islands' at-large congressional district, pledged her support on November 21.'Salud Carbajal, member of the Congressional Hispanic Caucus endorsed her on November 22.
+Harris continued to build on her lead among endorsements with the Congressional Black Caucus, when Stacey Plaskett, Delegate to the United States House of Representatives from the United States Virgin Islands' at-large congressional district, pledged her support on November 21.
+Salud Carbajal, member of the Congressional Hispanic Caucus endorsed her on November 22.